Blocking Trust for WoSign CA Free SSL Certificate G2

 Certificate Authority WoSign experienced multiple control failures in their certificate issuance processes for the WoSign CA Free SSL Certificate G2 intermediate CA. Although no WoSign root is in the list of Apple trusted roots, this intermediate CA used cross-signed certificate relationships with StartCom and Comodo to establish trust on Apple products.

-In light of these findings, we are taking action to protect users in an upcoming security update.
-Apple products will no longer trust the WoSign CA Free SSL Certificate G2 intermediate CA.
+In light of these findings, we took action to protect users in a security update.
+Apple products no longer trust the WoSign CA Free SSL Certificate G2 intermediate CA.

 As the investigation progresses, we will take further action on WoSign/StartCom trust anchors in Apple products as needed to protect users.